When to password protect a PDF

 Can I remove the password later?

-Yes — use ihatepdf's password remover with the current password.
+Yes — use ihatepdf's password remover with the current password to unlock the PDF whenever needed.

 What happens if I forget the password?

 AES-256 encrypted PDFs cannot be recovered without the password.
-Store it somewhere safe.
+Always store passwords in a password manager.

 Does the encrypted PDF have a watermark?